Oscar-sandbox/linkedin-zip-solver/README.md

 ## Backtracking and Graph Theory

 <img src="assets/graph.png" width=20% align="right" />
 Second, a solution is found from the parsed puzzle elements.
-Here, a backtracking strategy is used to search for possible paths that traverse the grid.
-To accept or reject candidate paths, the algorithm is aided by a graph data structure, exemplified below.
+Here, a backtracking algorithm is used to search for possible paths that traverse the grid.
+To accept or reject candidate paths, the algorithm is aided by a graph data structure.
 This graph's vertices are given by the unvisited cells in the grid, and its edges are given by neighboring cells with no wall between them.
 A path is rejected whenever the degree of a vertex is less than 2 (except possibly the current vertex or the final checkpoint), or when the graph is disconnected.
 <br clear="right">